slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The true test of intelligence is not how much we know how to do, but how to behave when we don’t know what to do."
 -- John Holt*

-> *"The measure of intelligence is the ability to change."
+> *"The measure of intelligence is the ability to change." (...)
--- Albert Einstein*

-> *"The true sign of intelligence is not knowledge but imagination."
+"The true sign of intelligence is not knowledge but imagination."
 -- Albert Einstein*

 > *"Intelligence is like a river: the deeper it is, the less noise it makes."